 - Earned an associate degree or bachelor's degree from an accredited college

-or university with at least 9 academic hours of property, casualty, and inland marine insurance
+or university when the degree includes at least 9 credit hours of insurance instruction with specific instruction in property, casualty, and inland marine insurance

 Step 3 - Apply: